beryx-gist/badass-jlink-example-log4j2-javafx/README.md

 ./gradlew jpackage
 ```

-The packages are created in the `build/jpackage` directory.
+The above command will generate the platform-specific installers in the `build/jpackage` directory.

+:bulb: You can check the artifacts produced by the [GitHub actions used to build this project](https://github.com/beryx-gist/badass-jlink-example-log4j2-javafx) and download an application package for your platform (such as [from here](https://github.com/beryx-gist/badass-jlink-example-log4j2-javafx/actions/runs/1195589979#artifacts)).